kesem-io/kesem-sdk/README.md

 # Information retreaval

-## GetUuidHash()
+## GetUuidHash() API Call
-This function returns user id in hash format to be used by external systems.
+This function returns user-id in hash format to be used by external systems.
 For example as part of utm tokens or for tracking with external analytics systems.
 ### Returns:
 <dl>
   <dt>error</dt>